techemmy/TrendTrove-Wears/README.md

 - Wishlist: Giving users the option to add items to a wishlist for future purchases can encourage repeat visits and purchases.

 - Email Notification System: Admin users get mailed whenever there's a successful payment.
-And customers also get mailed after their order gets processed by the admin.
+Customers and admin users get mailed an invoice after their order gets processed by the admin.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>